-When most people think New Zealand, the big cities like Auckland, Wellington, Christchurch come to mind.
-I was delighted when Anita contacted me to talk about her home town of Ohope Beach – sounds like a mustn’t miss on your New Zealand agenda in this final installment of Explore My City for 2017.
+When most people think New Zealand, big cities like Auckland, Wellington, Christchurch come to mind.
+I was delighted when Anita contacted me to talk about her home town of Ohope Beach – sounds like a mustn’t miss on your New Zealand agenda in this final instalment of Explore My City for 2017.

 Nestled among the Pohutukawa trees at the bottom of the Bay of Plenty, beautiful Ohope Beach is New Zealand’s worst kept secret – legendary throughout the country for being the ultimate family holiday destination.

 Where time slows down and the sun seemingly never stops shining, Ohope Beach is one of those places that instantly makes you feel like you’re on vacation.
 With a generous 11km of warm sandy beach, a glistening ocean horizon and family-friendly activities galore, it’s no surprise this small community was voted “NZ’s Most Loved Beach” (we have the road-signs to prove it!).